MiguelCastillo/deps-bits/README.md

 });
 ```

-#### Configure the `deps-bits` plugin
+#### Configure it

-This module uses [acorn](http://marijnhaverbeke.nl/acorn/) internally, and the configuration settings provided here are forwarded right to it.
-So, please refer to [acorn's docs](http://marijnhaverbeke.nl/acorn/) for details on the available settings.
+deps bits uses [acorn](http://marijnhaverbeke.nl/acorn/) internally, and the configuration settings provided here are forwarded right to it.
+So, please refer to [acorn's docs](http://marijnhaverbeke.nl/acorn/) for details on the available options.

 ``` javascript
 var bitRunner = require('bit-runner');